Texas top court blocks execution of man in shaken baby syndrome case

 In the days before her death, a doctor had diagnosed Nikki as having a viral infection and a fever, and Roberson has long said that on the morning of her death he found she had fallen out of bed.

-Many lawmakers in the Republican-controlled Texas House of Representatives have questioned his conviction, and a House committee attempted to buy Roberson time by issuing a subpoena for him to testify before them next week.
+Many lawmakers in the Republican-controlled Texas House of Representatives have questioned his conviction, leading the House committee's effort to buy Roberson time by issuing the subpoena for him to testify before them next week.

 The lead detective who helped secure Roberson's conviction has since said he believes Roberson is innocent.